mend/renovate-ce-ee/docs/3-advanced.md

 3. The list of installations and repositories would be lost, however they would be repopulated the next time the scheduler runs and the worker completes one cycle.

 Hence, whether you choose to implement backup and restore policies depends on how much you value the historical job history vs whether you are willing to have Renovate "downtime" while you manually restore the database.

+#### Custom database

+Each of Renovate Pro's modules that interact with the database use the [pg](https://www.npmjs.com/package/pg) library.
+Therefore if you wish to use your own Postgresql database, it should be possible in most cases by specifying the same [environment variables](https://www.postgresql.org/docs/9.1/static/libpq-envars.html) as in libpq, e.g. `PGHOST`, `PGUSER`, etc.

+Please note that Renovate Pro has only been tested with PostgreSQL 10.x.

 ## Scheduler